 Not far out from Udaipur is Nagda, and the little visited but superb Sas Bahu Temples.
-This makes for a nice short excursion out of Udaipur for the afternoon, and high recommended.
+This makes for a nice short excursion out of Udaipur for the afternoon, and highly recommended.

 Sas and Bahu mean ‘mother-in-law’ and ‘daughter-in-law’ respectively, and are names given by locals to the two temples that are of different sizes.
 However, it’s probably just a local corruption of the original Sahasra-Bahu name, meaning “one with thousand arms”, a form of Vishnu.